Thomsch/untangling-tools-benchmark/README.md

 - SmartCommit doesn't support SVN projects.
 For now, all commits in a SVN project are ignored by manually removing lines containing `Chart` in `out/commits.csv`.
+  TODO: This is the first mention of this file.
+Does that step need to be done every time that output is regenerated?
+What is the relationship to `data/d4j-compatible-bugs.csv`?
 - If the minimized Defects4J patch contains lines that are not in the original bug-fixing diff, these lines won't be counted as part of the bug-fix with respect to the original bug-fixing diff because they don't exist in that file.
+  TODO: Is every occurrence of such a line a mistake in Defects4J?

 ## Structure & repository-specific files
 - `analysis/`: Scripts to analyse the results